 And it’s a great question!

 After all, if you Google “leaky gut supplements” you’re going to be hit by 1000s of sites proclaiming they know what works.

 From general health sites to low quality news sites, the Internet is awash in articles like “3 newly discovered Amazonian berries that can heal your gut”.

 Give me a break!
 Not only do these sites NOT specialize in leaky gut, but they don’t even specialize in gut health in general.

 The lack of expertise about supplements & leaky gut is a BIG problem

 And that’s because leaky gut requires a very unique set of supplements, as well as specific rules for taking them, eg which form of that supplement to take, how much etc.

-For example, prebiotics may help, but typically only specific types of prebiotics can be tolerated in the early stages of gut healing.
+For example, prebiotics may help, but typically only specific types of prebiotics like these can be tolerated in the early stages of gut healing.